root-project/web/_posts/2020-06-22-new-web-site.md

 This new web site is a complete redesign, both from the content point of view and on the technology used to build it.

-Regarding the latter we are now using the [Jekyll](https://jekyllrb.com) system.
-Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
+We are now using [Jekyll](https://jekyllrb.com) to generate static web pages.
-Written in Ruby by Tom Preston-Werner, GitHub's co-founder, it is distributed under the open source MIT license.
+Jekyll was created by Tom Preston-Werner, one of the GitHub's founder, it is distributed under the open source MIT license.
 The main advantages are:

-  - As it is closely linked to GitHub, ROOT users and developers can make Pull Requests on it as one would do for code.
+  - We can version-control our web pages; the workflow is very similar to that of ROOT's source, making it ideal for the ROOT team.
+For instance ROOT users and developers can make Pull Requests on it as one would do for code.
     It makes changes much easier!
   - The look and feel of the web site is "theme based".
 We chose the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) with some [customization](https://github.com/root-project/minimal-mistakes).